Blade Runner: Cultural analysis

 Academics began analyzing the film almost as soon as it was released.
-One of the first books on the film was Paul M. Sammon's Future Noir: The Making of Blade Runner (1996), which dissects all the details concerning the film's production.
+One of the first books on the film was Paul M. Sammon's Future Noir: The Making of Blade Runner (1996), which dissects the details concerning the film's production.
 He was followed by Scott Bukatman's Blade Runner and other books and academic articles.
 In Postmodern Metanarratives: Blade Runner and Literature in the Age of Image, Décio Torres Cruz analyzes the philosophical and psychological issues and the literary influences in Blade Runner.
 He examines the film's cyberpunk and dystopic elements by establishing a link between the Biblical, classical and modern traditions and the postmodern aspects in the film's collage of several literary texts.

-The boom in home video formats helped establish a growing cult around the film, which scholars have dissected for its dystopic aspects, questions regarding "authentic" humanity, ecofeminist aspects and use of conventions from multiple genres.
+The boom in home video formats helped establish a growing cult around the film, which scholars have analysed for its dystopic aspects, questions regarding "authentic" humanity, ecofeminist aspects and use of conventions from many genres.
 Popular culture began to reassess its impact as a classic several years after it was released.
-Roger Ebert praised the visuals of both the original and the Director's Cut and recommended it for that reason; however, he found the human story clichéd and a little thin.
+Roger Ebert praised the visuals of the original and the Director's Cut and recommended it for that reason; he found the human story clichéd and a little thin.
 He later added The Final Cut to his "Great Movies" list.
-Critic Chris Rodley and Janet Maslin theorized that Blade Runner changed cinematic and cultural discourse through its image repertoire and subsequent influence on films.
-In 2012, Time film critic Richard Corliss surgically analyzed the durability, complexity, screenplay, sets and production dynamics from a personal, three-decade perspective.
+Chris Rodley and Janet Maslin thought that Blade Runner changed cinematic and social discourse through its image repertoire and influence on films.
+In 2012, Time film critic Richard Corliss analyzed the durability, complexity, screenplay, sets and production dynamics from a personal, three-decade perspective.
 Denis Villeneuve, who directed the sequel, Blade Runner 2049, cites the film as a huge influence for him and many others.

-It has also been noted for its postmodernist approach and that it contributes to the historical development of modern dystopia in film.
-Furthermore, the futuristic version of Los Angeles has been widely discussed by academics, with some comparing it to Milton's descriptions of hell in Paradise Lost.
+It has also been noted for its postmodernism and that it contributes to the historical development of modern dystopia in film.
+The futuristic version of Los Angeles has been widely discussed by academics, with some comparing it to Milton's descriptions of hell in Paradise Lost.
 In a 2019 retrospective, the BBC argued that elements of the film's socio-political themes remained prescient in the real year of the film's setting, such as its depiction of climate change.
 From a more philosophical perspective, Alison Landsberg described Scott's direction of the film as a "prosthetic memory"—an action that has never happened and appears to be divorced from lived experience, yet it defines personhood and identity within the wider Blade Runner universe.